Stu142/Stu142-Freecad-Dimension-Variable-Editing/README.md

 # Freecad-dimension-variable-editing
-How to change edit existing Freecad spreadsheet values to change model dimensions.
+How to edit existing Freecad spreadsheet values to change model dimensions.

 # Overview
 My files have a color code for things that can be changed and things that shouldn't.
 Such as might break the model

-information: grey
+grey = information

-variable name: purple
+purple = variable name

-free to edit: green
+green = free to edit

-Make sure you understand what you are editing first: cyan
+cyan = be careful and understand what you are editing first

-don't edit: red
+red = don't edit

 # Guide
 Coming soon with a picture guide on how to make your own Gridfinity bins or baseplates